BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 If we re-evaluate ``currentEnvironment``, we can see that we are indeed in an empty proxy space.
 There are no "classical" environment variables within the proxy space.
-If access a variable as before (with the tilde ``~``), it becomes a proxy instead, i.e. a placeholder for something.
+If access a variable as before (with the tilde ``~``), it becomes a proxy instead, i.e., a placeholder for something.
-We can still us *global variables*, that is single letters except of ``s``.
+We can still use *global variables*, that is, single letters except for ``s``.
-If we need more variables, we can fix this problem but let us for now move on.
+If we need more variables, we can fix this problem but let us move on for now.

 ```isc
 ~sound = {Resonz.ar(Pulse.ar(5), Array.exprand(4, 120, 2500), 0.005).sum!2};